noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/contract_interaction.md

 ## Working with public state

 While they are [fundamentally differently](../../../concepts/foundation/state_model.md), the API for working with private and public functions and state from `aztec.js` is equivalent.
-To query the balance in public tokens for our user accounts, we can just call the `publicBalanceOf` view function in the contract:
+To query the balance in public tokens for our user accounts, we can just call the `balance_of_public` view function in the contract:

 #include_code showPublicBalances yarn-project/end-to-end/src/sample-dapp/index.mjs javascript

 :::info
-Since this is a public token contract we are working with, we can now query the balance for any address, not just those registered in our local PXE.
+Since this we are working with pubic balances, we can now query the balance for any address, not just those registered in our local PXE.
 We can also send funds to addresses for which we don't know their [public encryption key](../../../concepts/foundation/accounts/keys.md#encryption-keys).
 :::

-Here, since the public token contract does not mint any initial funds upon deployment, the balances for all of our user's accounts will be zero.
-But we can send a transaction to mint tokens to change this, using very similar code to the one for sending private funds:
+Here, since the token contract does not mint any initial funds upon deployment, the balances for all of our user's accounts will be zero.
+But we can send a transaction to mint tokens, using very similar code to the one for sending private funds:

 #include_code mintPublicFunds yarn-project/end-to-end/src/sample-dapp/index.mjs javascript